dd9jn/rfc4880bis/crypto-refresh.md

 V4 keys are deprecated; an implementation SHOULD NOT generate a v4 key, but SHOULD accept it.
 V3 keys are deprecated; an implementation MUST NOT generate a v3 key, but MAY accept it.
 V2 keys are deprecated; an implementation MUST NOT generate a v2 key, but MAY accept it.

+Any new Key version should be registered in the registry established in {{signed-message-versions}}.

 #### Version 3 Public Keys {#v3-pubkeys}